Today’s Newsflash

 AncientCraft specialises in creating replica prehistoric artifacts, offering living history demonstrations, conducting educational workshops, and providing consultancy for museums and media.
 These sessions are designed to enhance your understanding of prehistoric craftsmanship.
 Not only will you create a take-home object but also gain valuable insights into the historical context and significance of these ancient techniques and tools.

-Ancient Craft are joining us on 5th & 6th October 2024 for two exclusive workshops!
+Ancient Craft are joining us again in 2025 for three exclusive workshops!

 Dr James Dilley has been teaching and supporting Stanwick Lakes volunteers on our Big Bronze Age Boat Build project, an experimental archaeologist and craftsman, specialising in prehistoric technologies.
 Since AncientCraft was founded, James has gained a PhD in Archaeology at the University of Southampton and has worked with numerous museums, schools and heritage sites.